 Despite its weight, the treadmill is easy to move around, even when upright, thanks to well-placed wheels.
 Its small size and lightweight making it easier to store than other treadmills.

 Pre Set Exercise Programs

-With an Echelon United App Membership, users can access app programs at will.
-There is an endless variety of routines available with thousands of training programs and live streaming by trainers.
-This app works with other Echelon equipment as well, and you may download it to other devices.
+Users can access app programs at will with an Echelon United App Membership.
+An endless variety of routines is available, with thousands of training programs and live streaming by trainers.
+This app also works with other Echelon equipment; you may download it to other devices.